-9. The completed dossier of the candidate will be made available to all full tenured and teaching track professors in the department well before a decision is to be made.
-The department chair will make arrangements for obtaining the input of full professors who are on sabbatical or who are serving as overseas directors.
+- 10. The completed dossier of the candidate will be made available to all associate and full tenured and teaching track professors in the department well before a decision is to be made.
+The department chair will make arrangements for obtaining the input of associate and full professors who are on sabbatical or who are serving as overseas directors. - 12.
+The candidate's qualifications for promotion will be discussed in at least one meeting of the associate and full tenured and teaching track faculty before a decision is reached.
+The department chair will notify these faculty in advance when these meetings will take place.

-- 10. The candidate's qualifications for promotion will be discussed in at least one meeting of the full tenured and teaching-track professors before a decision is reached.
-The department chair will let the full professors know in advance when these meetings will take place. - 11.
-The departmental vote on each candidate can be by written or oral ballots.
-If written, the department chair will report the overall numerical outcome to the full tenured and teaching track professors in his or her department and will include this information in his or her recommendation to the Dean and the Provost.
-All aspects of the promotion deliberations must be treated as confidential and must not be revealed beyond the full professors of the department and appropriate members of the academic administration. - 12.
-The department chair will make his or her recommendation to the Dean and the Provost by the yearly deadline set by the Dean's office.
-In addition to his or her recommendation, the chair will inform the administration of any division of opinion within the department.
-If the vote is not unanimous the chair will offer the opportunity for a representative of that opinion to provide a "dissenting view" to accompany the chair's own recommendation. - 13.
+- 13. The departmental vote on each candidate can be written or oral.
+If written, the department chair will report the overall numerical outcome to the associate and full tenured and teaching track faculty and will include this information in his or her recommendation to the Dean and the Provost.
+All aspects of the promotion deliberations must be treated as confidential and must not be revealed beyond the associate and full tenured and teaching track faculty of the department and appropriate members of the academic administration. - 14.
+The department chair will make his or her recommendation to the Dean and the Provost by the date specified by the Dean's office.
+In addition to his or her own recommendation (which will be shared with associate and full tenured and teaching track faculty), the chair will inform the administration of any division of opinion within the department.
+If the vote is not unanimous the chair will offer the opportunity for a representative of that opinion to provide a "dissenting view" to accompany the chair's own recommendation. - 15.
 The department chair will give the candidate written notice, not to exceed two sentences, of the outcome of the department's deliberations and the nature of his or her recommendation to the Dean and Provost after the recommendation is made.
 The candidate will not be told the numerical vote or the opinion of any individual faculty member.